Ahmed9914/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 npm install
 ```

+Noting that db-migrate should be installed globally for running from command line.

-2. The command to activate the project
+2. The command to run development server is:

 ```
 npm run start-dev
 ```

-3. The command for testing
+3. The command for testing is:

 ```
 npm run test